Paolo Battino Vittorelli: Socialist ructions in democratic Italy

-After the return of democracy the Action Party broke apart, formally dissolved on 25 October 1947.
+After the return of democracy, the Action Party broke apart and formally dissolved on 25 October 1947.
 There were particularly irreconcilable differences over whether and to what extent the party should be prepared to work with political parties and politicians tainted by former association with fascism.
 Most comrades swallowed their doubts and switched to the Italian Socialist Party (PSI).
 At this stage, however, Vittorelli lined up with other purists, including Tristano Codignola, Piero Calamandrei, Aldo Garosci and Giuseppe Faravelli to establish Azione Socialista Giustizia e Libertà ("Socialist Action for Justice and Freedom"), a socialist-democratic political third force which drew intellectually and spiritually on the legacy of the pre-war anti-fascist Giustizia e Libertà movement.
-The newspaper L'Italia Libera, no longer a clandestine publication, evolved into L'Italia Socialista, a mouth-piece representing Azione Socialista Giustizia e Libertà.
+The newspaper L'Italia Libera, no longer a clandestine publication, evolved into L'Italia Socialista, a mouthpiece representing Azione Socialista Giustizia e Libertà.
 Vittorelli served as vice-director of the newspaper alongside Aldo Garosci.

 On 8 February 1948 Azione Socialista Giustizia e Libertà gave birth to the Unione dei Socialisti (UdS), a political party created by Ivan Matteo Lombardo.
 The new party then linked up with other left-leaning political parties to form Unità Socialista.
-The over-riding objective was to preclude an East German style Moscow-backed political alliance with the Italian Communist Party (PCI) ahead of the critically important a couple of months before the 1948 general election.
+The overriding objective was to preclude an East German-style Moscow-backed political alliance with the Italian Communist Party (PCI) ahead of the critically important a couple of months before the 1948 general election.
 A year later, following an election outcome which had disappointed socialists and communists alike, a further political coming together on the political centre-left created the Partito Socialista Unitario (PSU).
 Vittorelli was appointed party deputy secretary and permanent delegate to the re-emerging Socialist International.
 Finally, on 1 May 1951, a fusion of the Partito Socialista dei Lavoratori Italiani (Italian Socialist Workers' Party; PSLI) and the PSU created a unified party of the non-communist left, the Partito Socialista - Sezione Italiana dell'Internazionale Socialista (PS-SIIS) which rebranded itself in January 1952 as the Partito Socialista Democratico Italiano (Italian Democratic Socialist Party; PSDI).
 Vittorelli was not entirely comfortable with this outcome.